rebelsky/csc207b/_labs/git.md

 e.
 Back in the terminal, add and commit the changed file.
 Then try pulling again.
 Git should now be happy.

+### Exercise 14: Support your partner

+If you are working with a partner, your partner should configure Git too.
+(They should create an account and set appropriate characteristics in the terminal.)

 For those with extra time
 -------------------------